duncantl/Rllvm/BuildingLLVM.md

 Coincidentally, we have an R package that provides libffi in R - [Rffi](http://www.omegahat.net/Rffi) - that allows one to invoke arbitrary compiled (C) routines.
 There is also the rdyncall package that provides another facility for this with some additional features.
+The Rllvm package uses the Rffi package to invoke the routines we generate with LLVM.